herve26/bilokos_web/privacy_policy(en-US).md

-If you have questions or comments about this notice, you may email us at deuxbazzar@gmail.com or by post to:
+If you have questions or comments about this notice, you may email us at takeit-cd@gmail.com or by post to:

-Global Bazzar United
+Global African Development

 12c, Av.
 Kimpwanza, Q. Djelo-Binza, C. Ngaliema